Yamaha CP-70: Features

-The CP-70 has the same piano action as an acoustic instrument, using wooden keys to operate hammers which hit strings, but it does not contain a soundboard.
+The CP-70 has the same piano action as an acoustic instrument, using wooden keys to operate hammers that hit strings, but it does not contain a soundboard.
 It has a smaller number of specially manufactured strings, reducing the overall weight.
 In particular, the bass strings are very short compared to an acoustic instrument, 26+3⁄4 in instead of around 7 ft).
 The strings are amplified by piezo-electric pickups mounted on the harp casting that induce an electric current from vibrations, in a similar manner to pickups on an acoustic guitar.

 The choice of piezo-electric pickups and their mounting position avoids the problems with earlier electric pianos, where magnetic pickups carried harmonic information at a particular distance on the string.
 The lack of a soundboard means it is difficult for the instrument to feedback.
-The signal from the pickups is sent to a preamplifier which features a stereo balanced line signal via a pair of XLR connector output jacks, in addition to the more familiar quarter-inch jack outputs.
+The signal from the pickups is sent to a preamplifier that features a stereo balanced line signal via a pair of XLR connector output jacks, in addition to the more familiar quarter-inch jack outputs.

 The CP-70 is designed for touring.
 The harp can be detached from the key assembly and the instrument's legs and can be stored in the key assembly's lid.
 An optional road case is available.
 The CP-70's flat top allows other keyboards and synthesisers to be stacked on top of it.

 Background

 There had been numerous attempts to manufacturer a piano that was both portable and sounded like the acoustic grand model.
 Benjamin Miessner had been working on pickup and amplification techniques since the 1930s, and discovered that capturing the harmonic information and nuances of sound was difficult and changed as pickup positions and configurations were altered.
-Yamaha had been working on pickup technology since World War II, and took advantage of Japanese culture at the time which permitted research information to be exchanged between companies without threat of intellectual property lawsuits, as in the US.
+Yamaha had been working on pickup technology since World War II, and took advantage of Japanese culture at the time, which permitted research information to be exchanged between companies without threat of intellectual property lawsuits, as in the US.
 They used this knowledge to create a series of robust piezo-electric pickups, and combined it with their experience in manufacturing acoustic pianos to make an electric instrument.

 The CP-70 was first manufactured in 1976, and cost $4,000.
 According to Toto's David Paich, Yamaha invited a group of pianists in Los Angeles to test the instrument before manufacturing.
 After playing, they were "just freaking out over it".
 The first model had problems with tuning, and an upgraded version, the CP-70B, was introduced at the NAMM Show in 1978, along with the CP-80, which featured a full 88-note keyboard.
 It also introduced an effects loop.
 The CP-70D and CP-80D models added a graphic equaliser.
 The final models to be released were the MIDI equipped CP-70M and CP-80M, which were released at the end of 1985.